 Providers may receive additional information on immunization requirements by obtaining the most current edition of the "Immunization Guidelines - Florida Schools, Child Care Facilities and Family Child Care Homes" as referenced in 64D-3.011, F.A.C.

 It is recommended that child care personnel are current with all immunizations routinely recommended for adults by the Advisory Committee on Immunization Practices (ACIP) of the Center for Disease Control and Prevention (CDC), as referenced in Caring for Our Children Basic Health and Safety Foundations for Early Care and Education, which is incorporated in 65C022.001(7)(v), F.A.C.

 Documentation of current immunizations must be available for review upon request by the Child Care Licensing Program.

-8/3/05 C. Copies of required records are acceptable for documentation.
-Original documents are the property of the party providing the information FD/LG Handbook 8.1B & 8.2D d.
-If the custodial parents or legal guardians fail to provide the documentation required in sub-paragraphs (a) or (b) above within 30 days of enrollment, the family child care home shall not allow the child to remain in the program.
-FD/LG Handbook 8.2E 4. hav chile ool aged children attending public or nonpublic schools are not required to e student health examination and immunization records on file at the family d care home as such records are on file at the school where the child is olled.
-Ch 402.305(9)(d) 5. meo chile regu sha emptions - Any child shall be exempt from medical or physical examination or dical or surgical treatment upon written request of the parent or guardian of such d who objects to the examination and treatment.
-However, the laws, rules, and ulations relating to contagious or communicable diseases and sanitary matters Il not be violated because of any exemption from or variation of the health and munization minimum standards.
-FD/LG Handbook 8.2F 6. requ e custodial parents or legal guardians need assistance concerning these uirements, the family child care home shall refer them to the Department of alth or to the child's physician.
-FD/LG Handbook 8.2G 7. gua dical records in this section are the property of the custodial parent or legal rdian and must be returned when the child is no longer in care.
-The medical ords are transferable if the child is placed in a different family child care home.
-FD/LG Handbook 8.2H 8. beh Em the pers r child who has or is at an increased risk for chronic physical, developmental, avioral or emotional condition and requires additional services must have an ergency Care Plan, prepared by the parent/guardian or physician, included in child's file and readily accessible for those caring for the child.
-Child care sonnel caring for a child with an Emergency Care Plan must be trained to ognize and respond appropriately to a medical emergency.
-FD/LG Handbook 7.24 9.
-Fan dication nily child care homes are not required to give medication, however, if they ose to do so, the following shall apply: FD/LG Handbook 7.24A a.
-The family child care home must have written authorization from the custodial parent or legal guardian to dispense prescription and non-prescription medications.
-This authorization must be dated and signed by the custodial parent or legal guardian and contain the child's name; the name of the medication to be dispensed; and date, time and amount of dosage to be given.
-This record shall be initialed or signed by the family
+Copies of required records are acceptable for documentation.

+- Original documents are the property of the party providing the information - d.
+If the custodial parents or legal guardians fail to provide the documentation required in sub-paragraphs (a) or (b) above within 30 days of enrollment, the family child care home shall not allow the child to remain in the program. - 4.
+School aged children attending public or nonpublic schools are not required to have student health examination and immunization records on file at the family child care home as such records are on file at the school where the child is enrolled. - 5.
+Exemptions Any child shall be exempt from medical or physical examination or medical or surgical treatment upon written request of the parent or guardian of such child who objects to the examination and treatment.
+However, the laws, rules, and regulations relating to contagious or communicable diseases and sanitary matters shall not be violated because of any exemption from or variation of the health and immunization minimum standards. - 6.
+If the custodial parents or legal guardians need assistance concerning these requirements, the family child care home shall refer them to the Department of Health or to the child's physician. - 7.
+Medical records in this section are the property of the custodial parent or legal guardian and must be returned when the child is no longer in care.
+The medical records are transferable if the child is placed in a different family child care home. - 8.
+Any child who has or is at an increased risk for chronic physical, developmental, behavioral or emotional condition and requires additional services must have an Emergency Care Plan, prepared by the parent/guardian or physician, included in the child's file and readily accessible for those caring for the child.
+Child care personnel caring for a child with an Emergency Care Plan must be trained to recognize and respond appropriately to a medical emergency.